 Apart from the reverie, bonfires and apple-cinnamon scents coming from my kitchen (I have an odd compulsion to bake muffins and cookies this time of year🤔) there are many tasks as a gardener, that I keep busy with.
 Some are optional of course, but there are mandatory items on the autumnal to-do list which I always get done before the snow flies.

-Living on 5 acres in the country means my husband also has an optional/mandatory list of tasks that help prepare us for the winter…but I’ll save his Top 5 tasks for next week’s post!
+Living on 5 acres in the country means my husband also has an optional/mandatory list of tasks that help prepare us for the winter.
+You can check out his collecting fall firewood routine here!

 Without further ado, here are the Top 5 tasks that keep me occupied in the October garden in Manitoba, Canada.